 The Machine That Won the War

 This story by Isaac Asimov remains relevant today as technology plays an increasing role in controlling everything from military applications to crucial infrastructure.
-The main theme is the danger of placing blind faith in either machine or human decision-making.
-Ironically, the war wasn’t won by Multivac or any of the three ‘experts’.
+An inter-planetary war has been won, Earth is safe, and three men bask in the glory.
+Ironically, it wasn’t won by a machine or any of the three ‘experts’.
 It was won either by chance or because of problems experienced by the enemy.
-Pointedly, no thought is given to the rights and wrongs of the war or the suffering on both sides.
-Earth has won.
-Basking in the glory, this is all the three men care about!
+Pointedly, no thought is given to the rights and wrongs of the war, or the suffering on both sides.
+Themes include war, hubris, the fallibility of machine and human decision-making, chance.
 More…

 Key Item

-Some time ago we featured a story about how Multivac, Isaac Asimov’s favorite supercomputer, was NOT The Machine That Won the War.
-In this Asimov story, Multivac has problems.
-It does not respond to commands, and isn’t following its built-in program to self-diagnose the cause.
+In this story, Isaac Asimov’s favorite supercomputer Multivac has a big problem.
+It doesn’t respond to commands, and isn’t following its built-in program to self-diagnose the cause.
 As the global economy depends on Mulitvac, this could result in panic across the world.
 Teams of technicians have been trying to identify what is wrong for three days.
 Finally, a scientist discovers the “key item” needed to fix the problem.
 It is a simple thing that we are all taught to use as children.
+Themes include the dangers of Artificial Intelligence and/or relying solely on technology, scientific hubris, good manners.
 More…

 Nightfall